 I used to believe that the cat was the universal pet for catching mice, rats, and other rodents.
 Or maybe I have watched too many Tom and Jerry episodes.
-It turns out, cats are not that willing to chase their prey unless they feel like it.
-I tried once to make my cat catch a rat in the garden — she completely ignored the rat and me, and just and continued laying in the grass.
+It turns out that cats are not that willing to chase their prey unless they feel like it.
+I tried once to make my cat catch a rat in the garden—she completely ignored the rat and me and just continued laying in the grass.

-Then, I did some research online and discovered that cats will only occasionally bringing home a rodent prey just to brag about it, but they're not as prone to catching them.
+Then, I researched online and discovered that cats will only occasionally bring home rodent prey just to brag about it, but they're not as prone to catching them.
 Dogs, on the other hand, are the ideal solution to any rat problem.
-There are certain breeds that were specially created to control the rat population.
+Certain breeds were specially created to control the rat population.

 - Terrier comes from the word "terra," which means earth.
 This is the reason some people refer to terriers as "Earth dogs."
 They were bred to hunt rodents and other tiny animals that live underground.

-- These dogs all have small bodies and surprising amount of energy.
-They can quickly dig up a hole in order to catch their pray.
+- These dogs all have small bodies and a surprising amount of energy.
+They can quickly dig up a hole to catch their prey.

-There are some other dog breeds which are pretty good rat catchers, but the Terriers are definitely a majority.
+Some other dog breeds are pretty good rat catchers, but the terriers are definitely a majority.
 This article will go over the top ten dog breeds ideal for catching rats or rodents.

 - Rat Terrier

 - German Pinscher

 1. Rat Terrier